Fit data to a simultaneous spatial autoregressive (SAR) model, or use the SAR model as the prior model for a parameter vector in a hierarchical model.

 For family = poisson(), the model is specified as:

-In the Poisson SAR model, \(\phi\) contains a latent spatial trend as well as additional variation around it.
-If you would like to extract the latent/implicit spatial trend from \(\phi\), you can do so by calculating: $$ \rho W \phi. $$
+In the Poisson SAR model, \(\phi\) contains a latent (smooth) spatial trend as well as additional variation around it (this is merely a verbal description of the CAR model).
+If you would like to extract the latent/implicit spatial trend from \(\phi\), you can do so by calculating: $$ \rho C \phi. $$

 Binomial